jsburckhardt/streamlit-aca/README.md

     azd auth login
     ```

 2. validate the package is able to get containerize (will use latest tag -> if other tag required, please `export RELEASE_VERSION=<your tag>`).
-The pre package hook, will set the environment to tag the container image as `docusaurus-aca:<your tag>`.
+The pre package hook, will set the environment to tag the container image as `streamlit-aca:<your tag>`.

     ```bash
     azd package